-New York-based artist Priscila De Carvalho is an artist working with painting, drawing, sculpture, murals, site-specific installations and permanent public art.
+New York-based artist Priscila De Carvalho is an artist working with painting, sculpture, murals, site-specific installations and permanent public art.

 Ms. De Carvalho’s visual narratives range from overly populated urban environments to a social, economic and political content.
 She juxtaposes her observations about the emergence and co-existence of sub-cultural communities, uncontrolled urbanization and contemporary issues that affect all humanity in the age of globalization.
 Her work combines the influence of Pop Art, Spanish informalism, the monumentality of mural painting and a reverence for architectural forms.
 Her images are collected from the realms of memory, documentary films and the internet.
 With these varied sources, the artist overlays a complex imagery creating a frenetic, laden, urban landscape.